ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 *   `File` is mapped to <http://schema.org/MediaObject> which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
 Future versions of schema.org or a research data extension may re-define `File`.
 *   `Journal` is mapped to <http://schema.org/Periodical>.
-*   `path` is mapped to <http://schema.org/contentUrl>.
-This property is used on some classes which do not strictly (yet) allow it in the official Schema.org.

 ### Additional metadata standards